Music Suggestions

 OldDD is focused on historical dances, so that’s what I’m emphasizing here.
 There’s tons of dance music out there, but I hesitate to buy CDs before I can hear clips of the tracks, and that’s one reason I buy CDs from Amazon mp3.
 I like to make sure the sound quality is good if not excellent.

-The CD “Silence is Deadly”from Waits of Southwark certainly adds variety with it’s Medieval sound- I particularly enjoy their rendition of “Stingo.”
-They also have a good recording of “Jenny Pluck Pears.”
+The CD “Silence is Deadly”from Waits of Southwark certainly adds energy and variety with it’s Medieval sound.

 We also use several individual mp3 tracks I’ve bought through Amazon: